duynguyen24501/NUSCommunity/README.md

 + Download MySQL(server) at https://dev.mysql.com/downloads/ + MySQLWorkbench(environment) at https://dev.mysql.com/downloads/workbench/

 + Set up MySQL server inside MySQLWorkbench:
 _ If you have an available server already, go updating your server data in .env file (at root folder).
 _ If not, run this command in MySQLWorkbench: `ALTER USER 'root'@'localhost' IDENTIFIED WITH mysql_native_password BY 'duynguyen24501';`

 + Create relational tables in MySQL database:
-_ Check out all MySQL commands to create database/tables inside folder named 'database' _ Copy and paste the code command and run in your MySQLWorkbench server in order:
+_ Check out all MySQL commands to create database/tables inside folder named 'database'.
+_ Copy, paste the command code and run in your MySQLWorkbench server in order:
 1. createDB.sql
 2. userTable.sql
 3. keepTable.sql